 to try to meet people.
 The easiest way is to have informal chats during

 a coffee or other events.
 Here is a list of a few of the informal events

 that happen throughout CfA.
 If you know of more please email so we can

 add it to the list.

 The purpose is to have fun, so skills are not important.
-Click on the following website to sign up for emails: Weekend Soccer.
+Click on the following website to sign up for emails: Weekday Soccer.
 If you have questions,

 - SSP Coffee